Visualization Selection Guide

 'coolwarm' Diverging values (correlation: -1 to +1, growth: negative to positive)

-'YlOrRd' Sequential, one direction (revenue, volume — higher is more intense)
+'YlOrRd' One direction (revenue, volume — higher = more intense)

-Always set vmin and vmax for diverging palettes so the midpoint (zero or neutral) maps to white consistently:
+Always set vmin and vmax for diverging palettes so the midpoint (zero or neutral) maps to white the same way every time:

 sns.heatmap(corr, cmap='coolwarm', vmin=-1, vmax=1)